jpcre2/jpcre2/README.md

 To get the match result (captured groups) however, you need to call the `jpcre2::RegexMatch::match()` function.
 Point be noted that, you can not call this function directly or create any object of the class `jpcre2::RegexMatch`.
 To call this function, first invoke the `jpcre2::Regex::initMatch()` function.
 It will give you a temporary `jpcre2::RegexMatch` object.
 Now you can chain function calls of `jpcre2::RegexMatch::setNumberedSubstringVector(VecNum* vec_num)` and such functions from `jpcre2::RegexMatch` class to pass various parameters.
 After you are done passing all the parameter that you need, the `jpcre2::RegexMatch::match()` function should be called to perform the actual match and return the match count.
 The match results will be stored in vectors (vectors of maps) whose pointers were passed as parameters.

-*You should catch any error exception that may be thrown in case error occurs.*

 <a name="simple-match-count"></a>